 - The installer must comply with all local codes and regulations which govern the installation of this type of equipment.
 Local codes and regulations take precedence over any recommendations contained in these instructions.
 Consult local building codes and the National Electrical Code (ANSI CI) for special installation requirements. - All electrical wiring must be completed in accordance with local, state and national codes and regulations and with the National Electric Code (ANSI/NFPA 70) or in Canada the Canadian Electric Code Part 1 CSA C.22.1. - This equipment contains liquid and gaseous refrigerant under high pressure.
 DO NOT USE ANY PORTION OF THE CHARGE FOR PURGING OR LEAK TESTING.
-Installation or servicing should only be performed by qualified trained personnel thoroughly familiar with this type equipment. - Refrigerant suction line tubing should be fully insulated. - Installation of equipment should not require brazing operations.
-However, if brazing does become necessary, then installer shall comply with safety codes and wear appropriate safety equipment (safety glasses, work gloves, fire extinguisher, etc.) when performing brazing operations. - Follow all precautions in the literature, on tags, and on labels provided with the equipment.
-Read and thoroughly understand the instructions provided with the equipment prior to performing the installation and operational checkout of the equipment. - Refrigerant and electrical line should be routed through suitably waterproofed openings to prevent water from leaking into the structure.
+Installation or servicing should only be performed by qualified trained personnel thoroughly familiar with this type equipment. - Fully annealed, refrigerant grade copper tubing should be used when installing the system.
+Refrigerant suction line tubing should be fully insulated. - Installation of equipment may require brazing operations.
+The installer should comply with safety codes and wear appropriate safety equipment (safety glasses, work gloves, fire extinguisher, etc.) when performing brazing operations. - Follow all precautions in the literature, on tags, and on labels provided with the equipment.
+Read and thoroughly understand the instructions provided with the equipment prior to performing the installation and operational checkout of the equipment. - This unit is designed for outdoor installations only and should be positioned as shown on page 3. - Refrigerant and electrical line should be routed through suitably waterproofed openings to prevent water from leaking into the structure. - Use caution when handling this appliance or removing components.
+Personal injury can occur from sharp metal edges present in all sheet metal constructed equipment.